Deaf/hard of hearing teaching licensure and MEd

 • Teach in classrooms at residential or day Schools for the Deaf

-• Teach in classrooms or resource rooms with DHH programming
+• Teach in classrooms, resource rooms with DHH programming

 • Provide instruction directly with students and their families as itinerant teachers or early interventionists